partyistic/partyistic/user_stories.md

 ### Title

-**Having the ability to choose something in my budget**
+**Having the ability to choose service within the budget**

 ### User Story sentence

-As a User I want to have the ability to see the options in my budget.
+As a User I want to have the ability to filter the services within my budget.

 ### Feature Tasks

-- User can see a full package in a budget that he have.
+- User can see all services below a maximum price he put.
-- User can save the choices for future reference.

 ### Acceptance Tests

-- Ensure that any budget have more than one choice.
+- Ensure that the services displayed below or equal the budget.

 ----------------